How to Become a Physical Therapist

 With your DPT and state license in hand, you’ll be able to compete for most roles in the field.

-While you can leverage continuing education, residency training, and certifications to improve your salary potential, there aren't a lot of opportunities for upward mobility beyond your role as PT.
+While you can leverage your physical therapist schooling, residency training, and certifications to improve your salary potential, there aren’t a lot of opportunities for upward mobility beyond your role as a PT.

 Some may go on to become practice managers who supervise others and run operations at their healthcare facilities.
 Others may decide to open and manage their own clinics.